Welcome to week 1 of the 2016 Winter Shape Up, which begins on Monday, January 25, 2016!

 Before I get into the plan, please remember that everyone’s nutrition needs are different and will vary based on activity level, age, gender, height/weight, and more.
 I am a Registered Dietitian, but this meal plan is not meant to be a substitute for personalized nutrition plans or nutrition counseling (like I provide in my AnneTheRD private practice).
 Above all, use this as a guide, not a concrete plan, and change it as you see fit based on your own hunger levels, preferences, and dietary needs.
 I’m not including specific quantities/portion sizes because of this – try to eat intuitively and listen to your body.
 This guide may be too much food for some of you and too little for others.
 If you’re getting full, save the rest for later.
 If the meal or snack wasn’t enough, don’t second guess yourself – listen to your body and have something else.
 If you’re really hungry and try to deny it, it will only lead to overdoing it later or feeling like crap.
 Honor your hunger, my friends.
 And same with the other end of the spectrum – stay mindful during your meals, and stop as soon as you start to get full.
 If you’re distracted, it’s a lot easier to overeat.
 Your body knows what to do if you just listen to it!
 Sound good?

 A note on drinks: I didn’t include drinks in this guide, but aim to limit sugar-sweetened beverages.
 If you’re currently having a lot of sugar-sweetened beverages (soda, sweet tea, sweet flavored water, etc.), try to cut back by 1 or 2 drinks per week until it becomes an occasional treat vs. a daily habit.
-Focus on drinking lots of water, some unsweetened tea/coffee (if you’re into it), and the occasional wine or beer, if you like.
+Focus on drinking lots of water (carbonated water with fruit in it is a nice sweet, fizzy alternative to soda – as is kombucha), some unsweetened tea/coffee (if you’re into it), and the occasional wine or beer, if you like.

 Regarding dessert, it’s not included in the plan for simplicity’s sake, but indulgence in moderation is certainly part of a healthy relationship with food.
 The key is to view dessert as an occasional treat vs. letting it become an everyday habit.
 If you really want something, by all means allow yourself to have it and really savor it.
 There’s no point in feeling guilty – eating perfectly 100% of the time isn’t realistic or healthy.
 Just make sure that when you do indulge, it’s worth it.
 Choose the real thing, not a diet imitation; stay mindful and stop when you are satisfied.